Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Experiments

 \subsection{Comparison with Other Methods}

-We compare the proposed SCOPE model with the five baselines on the AAPM and COVID-19 datasets for parallel and fan X-ray beam SVCT reconstruction.
+Finally, we compare the proposed SCOPE model with the five baselines on the AAPM and COVID-19 datasets for parallel and fan X-ray beam SVCT reconstruction of 60, 90, and 120 input views.
 Since FBPConvNet \cite{FBPConvNet} and TF U-Net\cite{han2018framing} are supervised DL methods, we train them on the training set of the AAPM dataset.
 Other four methods (FBP \cite{fbp}, CoIL \cite{sun2021coil}, GRFF \cite{tancik2020fourier}, and our SCOPE model) are image-specific and thus they direct reconstruct the corresponding high-quality CT image from each SV sinogram.
-Note that the parallel and fan X-ray beam SVCT are considered two independent reconstruction tasks and thus all the training and test processes are solely conducted.
+Note that the parallel and fan X-ray beam SVCT are considered two independent reconstruction problems and thus all the training and test processes are solely conducted.